to extra large*:

 Text as separate PDF

-The work is organized around a collection of hundreds of books and other texts from across the world written under conditions of enforced incarceration.
+This project and resource by Ines & Eyal Weizman, is organized around a collection of hundreds of books and other texts from across the world written under conditions of enforced incarceration.
 The collection includes the work of writers who have been sent to prison for the contents of their writing, for their political involvement, as well as of prisoners convicted of other crimes who have used the time and seclusion of their incarceration to become writers.
 Through the collection of texts an archipelago of prison cells emerges.
 The cells are thus revealed as sites of intellectual production, marking the limit condition of writing.
 The collection is assembled in recognition that spatial confinement and isolation may induce a process of creative, imaginative, sometimes spiritual, cultural production.

 The individual’s impulse to survive through texts, through reclaiming her own voice against the imposition of others, creates an autarkic realm in which practices of dissidence, political and personal, could be reinstated.
 Commissioned and designed by and for the state, prison cells acquire a potential subversive content, becoming critical spatial apparatuses.
 Paradoxically, imprisonment emerges as an active practice of citizenship a mechanism of political opposition that call for a confrontation or intolerance with certain forms of government.

 Michel de Certeau, Walking in the City, (from The Practice of Everyday Life)